openskies-sh/aircraftregistry/documents/registry-testing.md

 The aim of these tests is to generate data and understand some key questions regarding the registry:

-- *Required reliability*: On the internet, the amount of uptime required for service is critical and directly realted to the investment required to run the service.
-E.g. a 99.99% uptime vs a 99.99999% uptime requires different investment and technology strategy.
-In the context of the registry, the goal of these tests is to understand the level of SLA required for the service.
+- *Required reliability*: On the internet, the amount of uptime required for a service is critical and directly related to the investment required to run it.
+E.g. a 99.99% uptime vs a 99.99999% uptime requires different levels of investment and technology strategy.
+In the context of the registry, the goal of these tests is to understand the level of SLA required for the service in production.
-- *Response Probability*: In the context of the registry, metrics need to be developed as to how fast should the requestor expect a response and additionally the probability of receiving a respone.
+- *Response Probability*: In the context of the registry, metrics need to be developed as to how fast should the requestor expect a response and additionally the probability of receiving a respone in different network conditions.
-- *Uptime*: Is the registry system mission crticial or safety critical?
-If the registry system fails what are the implications for the flights.
+- *Uptime*: Is the registry system mission crticial or safety critical service?
+If the registry system fails what are the implications for the flights, while not directly related to the technical performance of the registry, the tests need to develop a opinion on this topic.
 - *Push vs Pull*: Should the registry be a pull system or a push i.e. can / should the vehicles "subscribe" to the registry for updates (e.g. via Server Push or WebSockets) or should they request data using normal requests (HTTP pull).

 ## Background